zamazan4ik/awesome-pgo/article/article.md

 At first, I used [Clickbench](https://github.com/ClickHouse/ClickBench) (btw, nice OLAP benchmark!) for PGO experiments with SQLite, performed all required test routines, and [reported](https://sqlite.org/forum/forumpost/19870fae957d8c1a) the results back on the SQLite forum.
 After some discussions and performing another round of tests (since developers asked me to test additionally with a built-in SQLite benchmark instead of ClickBench), a PGO note was [removed](https://www.sqlite.org/docsrc/info/43c1154ec6af8b4dbbde3fe64b6c1887868c3f43cb72b1bfaa5821082cc1099c) from the documentation.

 I still wanted a bit more - explicitly mention in the SQLite documentation that PGO works, and PGO should be used by SQLite users if they want to achieve better performance with the database.
 That's why I created [another](https://sqlite.org/forum/forumpost/7fd3c9a43a) forum topic to add a note about **positive** PGO effects on SQLite.
 And... didn't get any answer at all.
-I even sent an email to "drh@sqlite.org" and "ggw@sqlite.org" (found these emails somewhere on the official SQLite website) - also no response.
+I even sent an email to "drh at sqlite.org" and "ggw at sqlite.org" (found these emails somewhere on the official SQLite website) - also no response.
 For now, it's the end of the story.
 If someone has good relationships with SQLite devs - please ask them about PGO documentation for the database.
 If you are a SQLite developer - you don't need even to ask, you can commit to the documentation directly ;)

 Lessons learned: